Barry Rothbart: Podcasts

-Rothbart has hosted or been featured in a number of podcasts.
-He hosted Saving The World with Barry and Lucas, a free-flowing conversation about people who want to save the world.
-He was a guest on the Shoot This Now Podcast where he tells a story of being a videographer at a nudist colony for gay men over fifty.
+Rothbart hosted Saving the World with Barry and Lucas with Lucas Neff, a free-flowing conversation about people who want to save the world.
+He was a guest on the Shoot This Now podcast, where he told the story of working as a videographer at a nudist colony for gay men over fifty.

+He co-hosts The Podcumentary with filmmaker Jeff Cerulli, a weekly podcast about documentary films and the people who make them.

+In 2025, he created, wrote and hosted the ten-part Audible Original Searching for Allan Rothbart, a co-production with Campside Media.